konsumer/ai-weather/README.md

 ## what can it do?

 It can get current weather & forecast.
-Here are some examples:
+Here are some example questions it will try to answer with real weather-data:

 ```
 What will the weather be like this week, in Seattle, WA?